turingschool/career-development-curriculum-site/module-1-prework/index.md

    * First section: Choose adjectives to answer _how you currently are_
    * Second section: Choose adjectives to answer _how you would like to be_.
 The second section is marked as "optional," but it is highly recommended that you fill out this section in order to provide more data for you on how you'd like to grow.
 The survey should take you about 15-20 minutes.

-2. Download the PDF of your Pairin Top 4 results (or take a screenshot) and include it in your prework survey submission (see directions at the bottom of this page).
+2. Download the PDF of your Pairin Top 4 results (or take a screenshot) and include it in your prework survey submission (see [submission directions here](#submission)).

 **Optional:** To build an understanding of your Pairin results, here are additional resources: